hspence00/Retirement_Simulator/README.md

 # Portfolio Analysis

 Below you will see a financial analysis of the 5 portfolio types.
 The different visualizations used will help the user understand how the portfolios compare to eachother.
 In order to make a better judgment in which portfolio type the user wants to use.
-The 5 visualizations include Exponential Weighted Average (EWM), Cummulative Returns, Box and Bar graph to display Standard Deviation characteristics, and a Correlation graph.
+The 4 visualizations include Exponential Weighted Average (EWM), Cummulative Returns, Box and Bar graph to display Standard Deviation characteristics.
 Viewing these graphs identify key charactersitics about how these portfolios perfrom, and how they are different.

 Cummulative Returns